erhant/crypto-notes/content/zklearning/1-introduction-and-history.md

 - Normally, we had a Prover that sent some answer $a_i$ and got back $coins_i$ from the Verifier.
 - Now, the Prover will send $a_i$ but instead of waiting for coins by the Verifier, it will generate its own coins simply via $H(a_i)$.

 What if the Prover needs coins before sending any answer?
-In that case, the first message of coins is posted “publicly” for all to see, and then Fiat-Shamir heuristics is applied to the rest.
+In that case, the first message of coins is posted "publicly" for all to see, and then Fiat-Shamir heuristics is applied to the rest.

 However, Fiat-Shamir does not mean you can make all interactive proof's into non-interactive proofs!
 Yet, many specific AM protocols with an efficient prover can benefit from this heuristic.